mawais-afz/tech-cheat-sheet/README.md

-# Static Website Hosting on AWS with Pulumi
+# From Code to Cloud: Deploy Your Static Website with Pulumi

 This project demonstrates how to deploy a static website to AWS using Pulumi, configuring S3 for hosting and CloudFront for content delivery.